-The byelaws create four Camping Management Zones which will be in place from March to September.
-To camp in these Zones during this period, visitors will need to have a valid permit to camp in a permit area, or stay over in a campsite.
+The byelaws create four Camping Management Zones which are in place from March to September.
+To camp in these Zones during this period, visitors need to have a valid permit to camp in a permit area, or stay over in a campsite.

 Camping permits cost just £3 per tent, motorhome or campervan per night and can be booked online up to eight weeks in advance.
 The new campsite at Loch Chon costs £7 per adult per night, with under-16s going free.
 Costs at other privately-run campsites vary.

 Most laybys are regulated by roads authorities and are not affected by the new camping management byelaws.
 A small number of laybys within the Camping Management Zones are regulated by the National Park camping management byelaws.
 These are clearly marked with signage about the byelaws.
 Anyone can stop and rest in these laybys during the day but you cannot sleep overnight in your vehicle.
 Where there are places for motorhomes to stay overnight, there will be specific signs making this clear.
 Permits for staying overnight in these spaces should be booked online in advance at here.